AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

 ## Advanced options {#advanced}

-1. In the **[!UICONTROL Advanced options]**, additional options are available based on the type of activity that you are configuring:
+1. In the **[!UICONTROL Advanced options]**, additional options are available based on the type of activity that you are configuring.
+Expand the sections below for more information.

     +++Additional options for **[!UICONTROL File transfer]** type activities

-    * **[!UICONTROL Delete the source files after transfer]**: erase the source files after a successfull transfer.
+    * **[!UICONTROL Delete the source files after transfer]**: Erase the source files after a successfull transfer.
-    * **[!UICONTROL Display the session logs]**: When this option is activated, information related to the transfer operation will display in the workflow logs.
+    * **[!UICONTROL Display the session logs]**: When this option is activated, information related to the transfer operation displays in the workflow logs after the workflow has been executed.
-    * **[!UICONTROL List all files]** (File listing actions): This option indexes all the files present on the server in the `vars.filenames` event variable, in which the file names are separated by the `n` characters.
+    * **[!UICONTROL List all files]** (File listing actions): This option indexes all the files present on the server in the `vars.filenames` event variable, in which the file names are separated by the `n` characters. [[Learn how to work with event variables](../event-variables.md)]

     +++